BorisBarca/PDF-Scraper/README.md

 # How-to

+Download application folder to use and open PDFScrapper.exe

 Enter the name of task in field **Zadatak** (you need to write the same as pdf).

 Then you choose either **Honi** or **Infokup** for contest.